korrawe/grasping_field/README.md

 ## Training
 ### Pre-processing the Data

-For data preparation, we modified the point sampling code from [DeepSDF](https://github.com/facebookresearch/DeepSDF) to compute the distance to both hand and object, and find the associate hand-part label for each points.
+For data preparation, we modified the point sampling code from [DeepSDF](https://github.com/facebookresearch/DeepSDF) to compute the distance to both hand and object, and to find the associate hand-part label for each point.
 This can be done with the `scripts/sample_points/preprocess_data.py` executable.
 The preprocessing code is in C++ and has the following requirements:

 - [CLI11][1]
 - [Pangolin][2]